In response to: “Physics on Edge” (Vol. 3, No. 2).

 Let us begin with frameworks and theories.
 Every beginning physicist learns both classical mechanics and electromagnetism.
 These subjects have a quite different character; in classical mechanics we are told that force equals mass times acceleration, but this equation is actually useless until we are told what force is.
 And there are all sorts of different forces we might consider: gravity, electromagnetic forces, friction, tension, and so on.
 Any particular set of forces may govern the motion of a particular collection of particles, but classical mechanics itself does not prefer any specific choice.
 It is a framework within which we can realize many different theories.
 By contrast, there are a small number of concrete equations we study in electromagnetism—Maxwell’s Equations and the Lorentz force law—and then everything else follows from these few equations.
 This is a theory.
 It quantitatively describes many aspects of our world in an unambiguous way.
 Either it is correct, within its regime of validity, or it is not.
 Ellis’s first criticism of the multiverse is that there are a variety of distinct possibilities being considered, and thus that it cannot make specific predictions.
 But this is like saying that we should throw out classical mechanics because there are all sorts of forces which could exist.
 Sure there are, but in any particular theory, such as electromagnetism or gravity, there will be a specific set of rules to test.

 Ellis’s second criticism of the multiverse framework is that typically most of the multiverse is outside our causal horizon, and thus we cannot receive direct signals from it.
 The multiverse, he argues, is for this reason not directly testable.
 But upon further scrutiny, this notion of direct testability is rather naive.
 Consider the existence of quarks.
 Have you ever seen one?
 I certainly haven’t.
 We infer the existence of quarks indirectly based on what happens when we collide other particles such as protons and electrons.
 My eyes only detect photons, and even those are conveyed into my brain indirectly through nerve signals.
 What matters in testing theories is not whether the evidence is direct or indirect.
 What matters is that the theory predicts more observations than it has parameters.
 And the hope of most people working on the multiverse framework is that any particular multiverse theory will indeed make detailed testable predictions.
-If, say, for a multiverse theory with zero parameters I could compute with high accuracy the expected values of all of the nineteenth parameters in the standard model of particle physics, and the six to seven parameters of the ?CDM model of cosmology.
+For example say that using a multiverse theory with zero parameters, I could compute with high accuracy the expected values of all of the 19 parameters in the standard model of particle physics, and the 6-7 parameters of the ΛCDM model of cosmology, and I found that they were all consistent with the latest measurements.
 If all were consistent with the latest measurements I suspect that even Ellis would be forced to give strong credence to this theory.
 We might not be able to directly observe the other regions in that multiverse, but we would still have strong experimental confirmation of the theory.
 We would never be sure it was correct, but this is also true for all of our other scientific theories.
 It could be the case that things work completely differently than we think.
 Our scientific skepticism will never allow us to rule this out entirely.
 We will never be able to test all the predictions of any theory.
 It is enough that we can test some of them.